fongandrew/hydeout/_posts/2017-12-30-Scalable,Secure Blog in AWS.md

 * Secure
   - all traffic should be https (TLS1.1), will make use of cloudfront to redirect http traffic to https
+  - As this site uses github to host data, should ensure that no sensitive information is exposed

 * Flexibility
   - should leverage existing open source framework, hence this uses Jekyll based Hydeout theme